jfabello/gc-platform-api-client/docs/classes/workforcemanagement-api.md

 - [`postWorkforcemanagementAgentAdherenceExplanations`](#postworkforcemanagementagentadherenceexplanations) - Add an adherence explanation for the requested user
 - [`postWorkforcemanagementAgentAdherenceExplanationsQuery`](#postworkforcemanagementagentadherenceexplanationsquery) - Query adherence explanations for the given agent across a specified range
 - [`postWorkforcemanagementAgents`](#postworkforcemanagementagents) - Move agents in and out of management unit
+- [`postWorkforcemanagementAgentschedulesManagementunitsMine`](#postworkforcemanagementagentschedulesmanagementunitsmine) - Fetch agent schedules for the logged in user's management unit
 - [`postWorkforcemanagementAgentschedulesMine`](#postworkforcemanagementagentschedulesmine) - Get published schedule for the current user
 - [`postWorkforcemanagementAgentsIntegrationsHrisQuery`](#postworkforcemanagementagentsintegrationshrisquery) - Query integrations for agents
+- [`postWorkforcemanagementAgentsMeAdherenceHistoricalJobs`](#postworkforcemanagementagentsmeadherencehistoricaljobs) - Request an agent historical adherence report
 - [`postWorkforcemanagementAgentsMePossibleworkshifts`](#postworkforcemanagementagentsmepossibleworkshifts) - Get agent possible work shifts for requested time frame
 - [`postWorkforcemanagementAlternativeshiftsOffersJobs`](#postworkforcemanagementalternativeshiftsoffersjobs) - Request a list of alternative shift offers for a given schedule
 - [`postWorkforcemanagementAlternativeshiftsOffersSearchJobs`](#postworkforcemanagementalternativeshiftsofferssearchjobs) - Request a search of alternative shift offers for a given shift